CIGC Is The Destination For Life-Changing Minimally Invasive GYN Surgery

 All patients must come with a companion.
 This can be a family member, a friend or a nurse.
 Patients will not be able to care for themselves for the first few days after surgery.
 It is important to have someone with you who can help during that initial stage.

 If you need a nursing companion to escort you to and from surgery.
 You can contact Brightstar Care.
 This service is not provided by The Center for Innovative GYN Care and would be a separate cost.

 All patients must have a traveling companion to assist with care once you leave the surgery center.
 The surgical scheduler will provide post-operative instructions to every patient.
 Please read through them thoroughly and feel free to ask your surgical scheduler questions at email@example.com.

 Follow-up with the surgeon will be scheduled within three (3) days after your surgery.

 DOCTOR OF RECORD

-Patients will need to supply the information of their primary care physician or their referring doctor at the time the surgery is scheduled.
-All records will be available for the patient, but it is important to have a follow-up visit with your PCP or referring physician for continuing care.
+Patients must supply the name and contact information of an OBGYN or surgeon for follow-up care at home prior to scheduling surgery at CIGC.
+All records will be available for the patient, but it is important to have a follow-up visit with your physician on record for continuing care.

 The CIGC surgical coordinators work with patients to schedule procedures.
 Often, patients forget to ask the surgeons an important question.
 While our surgeons are always available to answer questions, the staff at CIGC is extremely knowledgeable.